VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 from the system at a later date.
 The Registrant may wish to retrieve the order to review it, or to complete the registration process by assigning Attendees to seats.

+> **CarlosPersona:** From the business perspective it was important for
+> us to be as user-friendly as possible: we don't want to block or
+> unnecessarily burden anyone who is trying to register for a
+> conference.
+Therefore, we have no requirement for a user to create an
+> account in the system prior to registration, especially since users
+> must enter most of their information in a standard checkout process
+> anyway.

 ### Inform the registrant how much time remains to complete an order